nickythelion/ciris/README.md

 # Iris

-Iris is a lightweight library that specialises on working with color.
+Iris is a lightweight library that specializes on working with color.
 The package does not rely on any third-party dependencies.

 # Color class